vkohaupt/vokoscreenNG/.github/ISSUE_TEMPLATE/bug_report.md

 * [ ] Are you familiar with https://www.mediawiki.org/wiki/How_to_report_a_bug ?

 **Wayland is experimental**
-This means that many functions are not available such as audio, Halo, global shortcuts, Showclick, camera.
+This means that many features are currently not available, such as audio, halo, global keyboard shortcuts, showclick and camera.

 **Describe the bug**
 A clear and concise description of what the bug is.